Wire Gauge & Distance Tables for Remote Heads (AWG 18–10, 6V/12V/24V)

 • Favor home runs to farther heads to keep shared current low on long segments.

-• Mind connections: each splice adds resistance—keep them tight and minimal.
+• Mind connections: every splice adds resistance—keep them tight and minimal.

 • When in doubt, step up wire gauge or voltage and confirm with a live 90-minute test.